archieyates/Autosplitters/readme.md

 - Split on each of the keys
 - Split on each of the stars
 - Split on reaching Crackers
+- Split on each level of surprise party

 ### Supported Versions
 - 3.0